 • Image for Citric Acid

 Can you use citric acid on porcelain?
-What can citric acid be used for?
+What can acid citric be used for?
 What happens to citric acid when heated?
 Is citric acid a dispersant

 C6H8O7